-a.
+- a.
 Implicated students will receive a notification of a hearing sufficiently before the hearing to allow time for the preparation of a defense.
-If the

-- implicated student does not attend the hearing, the Honor Council may proceed with its consideration of the matter. - b.
+If the implicated student does not attend the hearing, the Honor Council may proceed with its consideration of the matter. - b.
 The notification of a hearing will contain sufficient information for the implicated student to have a general understanding of the nature of the possible Honor System violation. - c.
 The implicated student may suggest witnesses to be heard at the hearing.
 The President, or a designee, will determine which, if any, of these witnesses will be heard. - d.
 The implicated student may invite one person to attend those portions of the hearing at which the implicated student is present.
 This advocate may not address the Council or interfere with the hearing in any way. - e.
-The implicated student will have access to an impartial Ombudsman before the hearing to help in preparation for the hearing. - f.
+The implicated student will have access to an impartial Ombudsperson before the hearing to help in preparation for the hearing. - f.
 The implicated student's identity will not be revealed to anyone outside the Honor Council except for those directly involved in implementing sanctions or handling appeals. - g.
 Records of students found responsible of an Honor Code violation will be kept for use by the Honor Council and the Dean of Students.
 For each student, the records will include the student's name, the date and class of each implication, and the penalty assessed.
 The information in these records will be confidential and used only for the purposes of the Honor Council and the Dean of Students Office.
+These records will be kept for five years after the student's graduation date as a part of the student's file.
+The College releases information in student files to outside sources only with the prior written permission of that student.